CLUE model

-CLUE (Conversion of Land Use and its Effects) model is a spatially explicit land-use change model developed to simulate future land-use and land-cover changes, including urban expansion, deforestation, land abandonment, and agricultural intensification.
+CLUE (conversion of land use and its effects) model is a spatially explicit land-use change model developed to simulate future land-use and land-cover changes, including urban expansion, deforestation, land abandonment, and agricultural intensification.
 CLUE model is a dynamic modeling framework which simulates land-use change based on quantification of biophysical and human drivers of land-use conversion.
 The CLUE model can be applied at the national and continental scale, implemented in Central America, Ecuador, China, and Java, Indonesia.
 CLUE model cannot be employed at regional level.
 Different versions of CLUE model include CLUE-S, CLUE-Scanner, and Dyna-CLUE models.

 CLUE-S

-The CLUE model was modified to CLUE-S (the Conversion of Land Use and its Effects at Small regional extent) model.
+The CLUE model was modified to CLUE-S (the conversion of land use and its effects at small regional extent) model.
 Specifically, the CLUE-S model was developed for high-resolution spatial data and regional applications.
 The model comprises two different modules, spatial (land use allocation) and non-spatial (land use demand).

 Dyna-CLUE

-Dyna-CLUE (Dynamic Conversion of Land Use and its Effects) model is the adapted version of CLUE-S model, built upon the combination of the top-down approach of spatial allocation of land-use change and bottom-up approach of specification of conversions for specific land-use alterations.
+The Dyna-CLUE (dynamic conversion of land use and its effects) model is the adapted version of CLUE-S model, built upon the combination of the top-down approach of spatial allocation of land-use change and bottom-up approach of specification of conversions for specific land-use alterations.